Summer has arrived, and Royal Ascot starts this week. This means hat season is officially here. But how to choose a hat that is perfect for you?

 Why Wear a Hat?

 Wearing a hat can really enhance your outfit for any occasion and also help you to stand out in the crowd.
 It can be really fun to experiment with different styles.
+And of course, here in the UK, there are some events where hats are required as part of the dress code.

 When Should I Wear a Hat?